pftf/RPi4/Readme.md

 baudrate for serial I/O is `115200` and the console device to use under Linux is either `/dev/ttyAMA0` when using PL011 or `/dev/ttyS0` when using miniUART.

-At the moment, the published firmwares enforce ACPI and come with a 3 GB RAM limitation (`-D ACPI_BASIC_MODE_ENABLE=1`) to ensure Linux boot.
+At the moment, the published firmwares default to enforcing ACPI as well as a 3 GB RAM limit, which is done to ensure Linux boot.
+These settings can be changed by going to `Device Manager` &rarr; `Raspberry Pi Configuration` &rarr; `Advanced Configuration`.

 # License